muratk3n/thirdwave/en/README.md

 They have their stashhhhh, yeeeaaa.. they took their fill, they stashed it, now they want its value to be maintained for that stash.
-That's why they are "stans".
-Or "gold permabulls" is it called?
+That's why they are "stans", and most are also "gold permabulls", is it called?
 Goldcucks?
 Sorry, goldbugs?

 ---